Diversify Your Portfolio Through 3 Massive Types of Shopping Centers

-5 min read
+4 min read

-Others will imagine the strip mall with the Macy’s they always shop at, and someone else will imagine the neighborhood center with the CVS, where they get their family’s prescriptions filled.
+The words “mall” or “shopping center” evoke different images for different shoppers.
+Some will imagine the local mall they used to hang out at in the 90s.
+Others will picture the strip mall with the Macy’s they always shop at, and someone else will picture the neighborhood center with the CVS, where they get their family’s prescriptions filled.

 For investors, these differences matter, and learning the right vocabulary means knowing the difference between a good investment and a risky one.